awaxye/BME547/Lectures/PythonFundamentals.md

 ## Setting Up Virtual Enironments
 * Heavily recommended for local computer usage, 100% required for remote deployment.
-* Python has a stadard library of functionality; additional functionality is imported into projects through additional packages.
+* Python has a standard library of functionality; additional functionality is imported into projects through additional packages.
   + PyPI is the most popular repository of Python packages.
 Conda is an alternative repository.